asreview/paper-megameta-postprocessing-screeningresults/README.md

 It results in corrected columns for both the subject- and the composite-label.

 ## Improving DOI retrieval speed
-To speed up the retrieval, you can split the dataset into smaller chunks, run the script multiple times, and merge the results.
+To speed up the retrieval, split the dataset into smaller chunks, run the script multiple times, and merge the results using the followin steps.

 1. Split the dataset into smaller chunks by running the first halve of the `split_and_merge_input_file.ipynb` script.
 Within this script is the option